 It’s something of a relief to read that others out there in the world consider their parenting skills as a ‘work in progress’.
 Enjoy!

+What makes relationships work – happily there is not a one-size-fits-all answer.
+But there are characterstics common to all.
 This article describes the essential ingredients which make for contented and long lasting relationships.
 Committed, lifelong relationships are underpinned by kindness and generosity.
 Read how this works.

 I work with many couples who come to see me at various stages of crisis in their relationship, so I found a recent blog post on relationship advice from LifeHacker to be pertinent.
 The problems central to this relationship failure are typical of those which couples bring to relationship counselling.
 What I particularly like is … Read More